CRBT-Team/Purplet/sites/purplet.js.org/docs/02-fundamentals.md

 :::

 The naming of "hooks" was partially inspired off React, which encourages building custom hooks which wrap simpler hooks.
-Our internal library is built on 5 "core" hooks, and every other feature is built on top of them.
+Our internal library is built on 5 "core" hooks, and everything else is built on top of that base.